Russell Westbrook Trade Rumors: Hornets a 'Team to Watch' in Market for Lakers Star

 With LaMelo Ball and Miles Bridges leading the way, they are 40-39 and preparing for the Eastern Conference play-in tournament as the No. 10 seed.

-Westbrook could provide some star power and will surely be motivated next season as he looks to bounce back from what has been a disappointing campaign for the Lakers.
+Westbrook could provide some star power and will surely be motivated next season as he looks to bounce back from a disappointing campaign for the Lakers.